Drew-j-Smith/Study-Helper/README.md

 # Study-Helper

 Full-stack web application prototype.
-Built using Flutter for frontend and Python and MySQL for backend.
+Built using Flutter for frontend and Python, MySQL, and AWS for backend.

 ## Contributions
 Drew Smith - Backend